-The overestimation of the number of recipients of social assistance benefits is accompanied by an underestimation of the amounts of about 20%.
+The overestimation of the number of recipients of social assistance benefits is accompanied by an underestimation of the amounts of 11% in 2016.
 This suggests that benefit units entitled to the full social assistance benefit, i.e., with no other sources of income, are underrepresented in the data.
-The fact that developments after 2015 are not captured by the uprating factors applied is illustrated by comparing the simulated amounts of unemployment benefits with the external statistics: unemployment does not change in EUROMOD, and as a result, the simulated amounts of unemployment benefits cannot be expected to reflect the trends in the external statistics.
+The fact that developments after 2016 are not captured by the uprating factors applied is illustrated by comparing the simulated amounts of unemployment benefits with the external statistics: unemployment does not change in EUROMOD, and as a result, the simulated amounts of unemployment benefits do not reflect the decreasing trend in the external statistics.

-In 2015, the amount of state pensions is overestimated by EUROMOD by about 4%.
+In 2016, the amount of state pensions is overestimated by EUROMOD by about 5%.
 Apart from the slight overestimation of the number of recipients, this may also be caused by the fact that EUROMOD cannot take into account that recipients may not be entitled to the full state pension, as a result of having lived abroad during their working life.
 The extent to which the amount of survival benefits is underestimated is clearly larger than the extent to which the number of recipients is underestimated, which confirms that the survivor benefits received by persons who were widowed before the most recent reforms are more generous than taken into account in EUROMOD.

-Income tax payments are overestimated by 14% in 2015 and 2016 but underestimated by 4% in 2017, whilst peoples' insurance contributions are underestimated by 5% in 2015, 14% in 2016 and 7% in 2017.
-It should be noted that the external statistics on income tax payments reflect actual amounts paid in the calendar years20.
+Income tax payments are overestimated by 19% in 2016 but replicated fairly accurately in 2017 and 2018, whilst peoples' insurance contributions are underestimated by 11% in 2016, 4% in 2017 and 8% in 2018.
+It should be noted that the external statistics on income tax payments reflect actual amounts paid in the calendar years21.